open-pay/slate/source/index_EN.html.md

 When saving a card, an ID will be created which can be used to make card charges, payouts to a card or just for getting the not sensitive card information.

+You can use the antifraud system implementation.
+The <code>device_session_id</code> property must be generated using JavaScript API, see [Fraud detection using device data](https://github.com/open-pay/openpay-js#fraud-detection-using-device-data).

 ###Request

 Property | Description